anbguye/hackutd/KNOWN_ISSUES.md

 ## Test Drive Scheduling Authentication Bug

-**Status:** Open
+**Status:** Fixed
 **Severity:** Medium
 **Reported:** During hackathon development
+**Fixed:** Commit d8614fd

 ### Description
-Users are unable to schedule test drives even when signed in.
-The `scheduleTestDrive` tool returns an authentication error: "Unable to verify your session.
+Users were unable to schedule test drives even when signed in.
+The `scheduleTestDrive` tool returned an authentication error: "Unable to verify your session.
 Please refresh the page and try again."

 ### Root Cause
-The `scheduleTestDrive` tool executes in a server-side context but may not have access to request cookies/headers.
-The tool uses `createSsrClient()` which relies on Next.js `cookies()` API, but tools execute in a different context than API route handlers and may not have access to the original request's cookies.
+The `scheduleTestDrive` tool executed in a server-side context but did not have access to request cookies/headers.
+The tool used `createSsrClient()` which relies on Next.js `cookies()` API, but tools execute in a different context than API route handlers and did not have access to the original request's cookies.

+### Solution
+Created `createToolsWithUserContext()` function that creates tools dynamically with user context closure.
+The route handler now passes the authenticated user and session (which have proper cookie access) to the tool creation function, allowing the `scheduleTestDrive` tool to access user information without needing to read cookies directly.

 ### Error Message
 ```